USA’s comeback renews interest in America’s Cup

 Its trendy, temporary bars often had more staff than patrons and retail workers at souvenir shops stood behind silent cash registers as sailing’s most prestigious competition got off to a desultory start with single-competitor “races” that drew little interest.

-Then Oracle Team USA launched one of the greatest comebacks in sports history.
-On Wednesday, tens of thousands lined up along the city's waterfront, found vantage points on the city's many hills overlooking San Francisco Bay and took to the water in all manner of watercraft to watch software billionaire Larry Ellison retain sailing's most prestigious trophy.
+Then Oracle Team USA launched one of the greatest comebacks in the sport’s history.
+On Wednesday, tens of thousands lined up along the city’s waterfront, found vantage points on the city’s many hills overlooking the San Francisco Bay and took to the water in all manner of watercraft to watch software billionaire Larry Ellison retain sailing’s most prestigious trophy.

 Workers called in sick, children skipped school and thousands of New Zealanders traveled to San Francisco from their home country to watch sailing’s premiere event.